Jeanvit/TheChernoOPENGL/readme.md

 Discord: https://thecherno.com/discord

 # How to use
-- Just clone and open as a project in your Eclipse.
+- Just clone and open as a project in Eclipse.
 - Code implemented on Eclipse IDE for C/C++ Developers Version: Neon.3 Release (4.6.3)